m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 The 800lb gorilla - and for the most part it deserves its reputation - but very much a leap off the deep end.
 The syntax is alien enough, but the worst problem for a beginner is laziness, and the resulting need to explicitly sequence I/O operations.
 In some theoretical "strict Haskell" I might[1] tell beginners to use `unsafePerformIO` everywhere until they became comfortable with constructs like `sequence`, but in the Haskell we have you can't implement a simple unix utility like, I don't know, `sort` without understanding `do` notation and the difference between `<-` and `=`.

-[1] No doubt to the horror of purists.
-But I think it's important to provide an incremental migration path; until someone has seen the difficulties with unmanaged side effects - or rather, the advantages of pure code *in a language that takes advantage of it* - for themselves, asking them to do a lot of bookkeeping for no visible benefit is not going to be persuasive.

 ## Scala

 My own weapon of choice, with much to recommend it: familiar syntax (even `extends` inheritance), a corporate-branded ecosystem, and the shallowest migration path around.
 For an organization that's already committed to the JVM it offers an unbeatable proposition: use your existing IDE, libraries, and codebase; migrate one class at a time if you want to, and even code in Java style to start with, introducing safer or higher-level constructs only as you need them.